The JBL Charge 5 speaker, top view, showing the -Power- button glowing.

 The JBL Charge 5 Battery Status Lights Gauge

-This speaker also has a light strip on the front that show the amount of charge currently in the built in power bank battery.
+This speaker also has a light strip on the front.
+This shows the amount of charge currently in the power bank battery.

 How to Read the Battery Status Gauge

 When the internal battery is full, this entire strip lights up white.
 And as the power bank discharges, more of the strip goes dark.
-In the next picture, the speaker is shown at between 60 and 80 percent charge.
-Note that four lamps to the left are lit in this situation.
+In the next picture, the speaker is at full charge.
+The entire bar glows in this case.

 The battery level meter gauge showing a full charge.